georgegvg/json_tools/README.md

 # json_tools

-* Search for a regular expressions in Json or Yaml files
+* Structural search for a regular expressions in Json or Yaml files

 * Validate Json files